 In Somerset, the NHS low calorie diet programme will be rolled out over the next two years to support up to 500 patients who have Type 2 diabetes, starting with patients at the Beckington Family Practice in Frome, Somerset.

-Dr Henk Bruggers, Somerset CCG’s Clinical Lead for the NHS low calorie diet programme says:-
+Dr Henk Bruggers, NHS Somerset’s Clinical Lead for the NHS low calorie diet programme says:-

 “Also known as the ‘soup and shakes diet’ this life-changing weight loss programme for people with Type 2 diabetes helps them achieve significant weight loss.
 It also embeds healthier eating habits, thus helping people to improve their diabetes control, reduce diabetes-related medication and potentially achieve remission of Type 2 diabetes.
 This weight loss will go a long way to help patients with Type 2 diabetes stay well and avoid preventable illness.